Certificate III in Horse Husbandry

 Fees

-Fees are charged for board and lodging (includes room and all meals), tuition, tours, student asscoiation fees, equipment and resources used in the course.
-A schedule of fees is contained on the 'Facts and Figures' page.
-Fees are payable at the start of each term or by fortnightly instalments.
+Fees are charged for board and lodging (includes room and all meals), tours, student association fees, equipment and resources used in the course.
+They also include the Smart and Skilled Student Fee.
+Fees are payable at the start of each term or by fortnightly installments.

 Financial assistance

 There are a large number of scholarships available for students enrolled at Tocal.
-Application forms are in the college prospectus.
+Application forms are available under Scholarships or the college prospectus.
 Most students also qualify for Youth Allowance or Abstudy which may cover most fees (contact Centrelink for more information).

 More information